The Geometry of Rings of Components of Hurwitz Spaces: Abstract

 \section{Abstract}

-We study a variant of the ring of components of Hurwitz moduli spaces for covers, introduced by Ellenberg, Venkatesh and Westerland in 2016 in their proof of the Cohen-Lenstra conjecture for function fields.
-For $G$-covers of the projective line, we show that the ring of components is a commutative algebra of finite type.
-We therefore study it using tools from algebraic geometry.
-We obtain a description of the spectrum, relating its geometry to group-theoretical properties and combinatorial aspects of Galois covers.
-When $G$ is a symmetric group, we are able to fully describe the geometric points of the spectrum. \\ \\ \textbf{Keywords: } Homology of Hurwitz Moduli Spaces $\cdot$ Inverse Galois Theory\\ \textbf{MSC 2010: } 14H10 $\cdot$ 14H30 $\cdot$ 14D22 $\cdot$ 32G15 $\cdot$ 12F12 $\cdot$ 11G20
+We consider a variant of the ring of components of Hurwitz spaces introduced by Ellenberg, Venkatesh and Westerland.
+By focusing on Hurwitz spaces classifying covers of the projective line, the resulting ring of components is commutative, which lets us study it from the point of view of algebraic geometry and relate its geometric properties to numerical invariants involved in our previously obtained asymptotic counts.
+Specifically, we describe a stratification of the prime spectrum of the ring of components, and we compute the dimensions and degrees of the strata.
+Using the stratification, we give a complete description of the spectrum in some cases.